SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-18
 - Ansible-server (or) Configuration-server (or) Main-server (or) Controller machine.
 - What are the disadvantages in shellscript ?
 L, S, R, E, E, S
 - What are the advantages of ansible over shellscript ?
-O, C, A, C, O, R, P
+O, C, A, C, O, E, P
-- Can ansible create instances on external systems like azure, aws, gitlab etc ?
-YES!
-But it is not recommended, because ansible is only intended for configuration management & application deployment.
+- Ansible can create instances on external systems like azure, aws, gitlab but it is not recommended because ansible is only intended for configuration management and application deployment.
-- If so why dont we use ansible to create instances ?
 Because it does not have a state file to create instances as terraform does.
 So thats why terraform is best for creation of infrastructure only.
 - What is configuration management in general and in ansible ?
-- As a DevOps engineer we need to do CRUD over the server effectively.
+As a DevOps engineer we need to do CRUD over the server effectively.
 - What are the application deployment basic steps ?
 - What is Idempotence Behaviour in ansible ?
-- Create two servers Ansible & Node ?
+- Create two servers Ansible and Node in AWS ?
-- Connect to Node server from Ansible server ? "sshpass -p DevOps321 ssh centos@NodeIP"
+- Connect to Node server from Ansible server ? 'sshpass -p DevOps321 ssh centos@NodeIP'
-- Create a file in Node from the Ansible server ? "sshpass -p DevOps321 ssh centos@NodeIP -C "echo Hello saikiran how are you > /tmp/sai.txt"
+- Create a file in Node from Ansible server ? sshpass -p DevOps321 ssh centos@NodeIP -C "echo Hi how are you > /tmp/sai.txt"
-- Install any github session into Node from ansible server ? "sshpass -p DevOps321 ssh centos@NodeIP -C "curl
-  <paste_the_RAW_URL> | sudo bash"
+- Install any github session in Node from ansible server ? sshpass -p DevOps321 ssh centos@NodeIP -C "curl <paste_the_RAW_URL> | sudo bash"
-- To show the file content in the terminal just use "curl <paste_the_RAW_URL> or <normal_url>"
+- To show the file content directly on terminal just use 'curl <paste_the_RAW_URL>'
 - Curl command will not download the file, instead it will show the content on the terminal.
-- To download the file just use "wget <paste_the_RAW_URL> or <normal_url>"
+- To download the file in your local, just use 'wget <paste_the_RAW_URL>'
 - What is PUSH (Ansible) architecture in ansible ?
 Agent less
 - What is PULL (Chef) architecture in ansible, how do you configure PULL ?
 Install Agents
+- What is the advantage of PULL based when compared to PUSH ?
-- Install ansible in ansible-server & connect to Node ? "ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 -m ping" Hence connection is success between Ansible and Node.
+- Install ansible in ansible-server and connect to Node ? 'ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 -m ping' Hence connection is success between Ansible and Node.
-- Install nginx in Node from Ansible ? "ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 --become -m yum/service -a "name=nginx state=present/started/stopped"
+- Install nginx in Node from Ansible ? ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 --become -m yum/service -a "name=nginx state=present/started/stopped"
 - What is the difference between Shell commands and Ansible modules ?
 - What is the difference between Shellscript and Ansible-playbook ?
 - YAML is the markup language used in ansible.
 Identation is mandatory in yaml format.
 - What is Inventory in ansible ?
 Nothing but a list of hosts (Servers) where Ansible will run its automation tasks on these servers.
-It’s basically your address book for servers — telling Ansible what machines exist, how to connect to them and how they’re grouped.
+It’s basically your address book for servers, telling Ansible what machines exist, how to connect to them and how they’re grouped.
-- Go through all the files in "Ansible" folder in VS.
+- Go through all the files in 'Ansible' folder in VS.
 - https://github.com/daws-76s/concepts/blob/master/ansible.MD

 ### Session-19
-- Ansible-Server ---> "sudo yum install ansible -y"
+- Ansible-Server ---> 'sudo yum install ansible -y'
-- ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 <playbook>
+- ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 <playbook.yaml>
 - ansible.builtin.ping ---> Its a ping module.
 - ansible.builtin.package ---> Its a package module.
 - ansible.builtin.service ---> Its a service module.